 Sydney isn’t the most expensive city in the world, but it is hard on your bank balance.
 It ranks as the most expensive city in Australia and Oceania overall.
 The cost of accommodation is the main culprit, but here is a breakdown of some common costs.

 Housing costs vary across the city according to area, views, and type of property.
 As a guideline, the average rent (2022) for a 1-bedroom apartment in the inner city is about AU$ 2,600 per month or AU$ 1,900 outside the central areas.
 For a three-bedroom, the average in the city is around AU$ 4,900 or AU$ 3,100 outside the center.

 The median sale price for a Sydney property (2022) is around AU$ 1.3 million.
 A family property in a central suburb will rarely cost less.
 A small apartment will start around AU$ 700,000.

 A monthly public transport pass costs just under AUD 220, and a single journey within central zones is AUD 4.50 for buses, trains, light rail, and most ferries.
 Just watch out for where you need to change.
 Passengers need to swipe at the end of each journey or pay the maximum fare.

 Groceries in Sydney are in line with the Australian average.
 Supermarkets are standard, although you can sometimes spend less in a world food supermarket or more in a delicatessen.

 Eating out is marginally cheaper than the national average.
-A budget meal for 2 people might cost AU$40 but fine dining could cost AU$400 with wine.
-The food in Sydney is incredible and because of the number of options, anyone willing to look can find whatever they’re craving at a comfortable price.
+A budget meal for two people might cost AU$ 40, but fine dining could cost AU$ 400 with wine.
+The food in Sydney is incredible, and because of the number of options, anyone willing to look can find whatever they’re craving at a comfortable price.

 Internet and utilities